 Note: According to Pub 100-8, Chapter 15, Section 25 a provider or supplier that is denied enrollment in the Medicare program or whose billing privileges have been revoked cannot submit a new enrollment application until the following has occurred:

-If you feel the NSC has made a factual mistake or the noncompliance issue has been corrected, the supplier may submit a CAP.
 The CAP is to ensure the business, at the location in question, is in compliance with the current supplier standards (42CFR424.57).
 Submission of a CAP shall contain, at a minimum, verifiable evidence of compliance and the sufficient assurance of the intent to comply fully with the supplier standards in the future.

 The CAP and the acceptability of the plan is negotiated between the NSC/CMS and the applicant/supplier (42CFR422.57(d)).
 However, it is important to note that denials and revocations are generally based on noncompliance with the Supplier Standards.
 Being in compliance is non-negotiable.

 If the NSC/CMS is satisfied the issues of noncompliance have been resolved, billing privileges may be issued or reinstated.
 If the applicant has been denied, the effective date of the billing privileges will be the day the NSC releases the number (1834 J of the Social Security Act and 42CFR422.57).
 If revoked, reinstatement will be effective the date CMS approves the CAP and the supplier has been determined to be in compliance with the supplier standards.